Gurmeet-Sandhu/weather-app/README.md

 * Google Maps API
 * Environment Canada Weather API

+## Requirements
+You need to have following programs installed on your local machine to run this application
+* npm
+* node

 ## How to build and run on the local machine

 **Step1** Clone the Github repository